danielmason89/bdv_102_capstone_project_part_1_submission_daniel_mason/README.md

 ---

+## Key CRUD Operations for Online Ecommerce Platform

+Create a new user

+Action: POST /users
+Effect on DB: Insert new row in site_user table.
+Retrieve list of products

+Action: GET /products
+Effect on DB: Select rows from product.
+Add an item to cart

+Action: POST /cart/{userId}/items
+Effect on DB: Insert a new row in shopping_cart_item.
+Update quantity in cart

+Action: PUT /cart/{cartId}/items/{itemId}
+Effect on DB: Update shopping_cart_item.quantity.
+Place an order

+Action: POST /orders
+Effect on DB: Insert a new record in shop_order + insert corresponding order_line items.

+---

 ## Summary of Operations

 The use cases above highlight the essential operations for an online eCommerce platform, with each case focusing on customer interaction and backend database operations.
 The following is a quick summary: